e-Contract/enterprise-jsf/README.md

 http://localhost:8080/ejsf-demo/

-Alternatively, the Java EE application can be compiled and deployed to a WildFly Docker container that is built on the fly (using the `Dockerfile` located in `docker/`) by entering the following command:
+Alternatively, the Java EE application can be compiled and deployed to a WildFly Docker container that is built on the fly (using the `Dockerfile`-files located in `docker/`) by entering the following command:
 ```shell
 make
 ```